seanorama/masterclass/security-advanced/README.md

   ```

 1. Run Ambari LDAP sync.
-Press enter to accept all defaults and enter password at the end
+Press enter to accept all defaults and enter password at the end: BadPass#1
   ```
   sudo ambari-server setup-ldap
   ```